 How Relatable are you to your Prospects?

 Being able to build your business effectively means knowing how to get your prospects to lower their guard.
 You have to make your prospects feel comfortable with you.
 People buy from those they know, like, and trust, right?
-Then ask yourself this; how relatable are you?
+Then ask yourself; how relatable am I?

 This is a situation many entrepreneurs face.

-Especially those who do not have a background in sales or marketing.
+This is especially true for those who do not have a background in sales or marketing.
 If you don’t have much experience in connecting with others, it can be difficult to deal with.
-Since many entrepreneurs haven’t been able to learn how to make prospects feel comfortable, they find themselves giving ineffective dialogue or posting things that just aren’t relevant.
+Since many entrepreneurs haven’t been able to learn how to make prospects feel comfortable, they find themselves giving ineffective dialogue or posting things that just aren’t ‘interesting’ to their audience.

 The prospect has their guard up, which makes it close to impossible to break through.